department-of-veterans-affairs/va.gov-team/teams/shared-support/accessibility/research/2022-feedback/a11y-feedback-research-findings.md

 ## Key insights

 ### A note on this research's limitations ⚠
-> As we can only append to existing studies or rely on secondary research and key informants, we are limited in who and how we sample.
+As we can only append to existing studies or rely on secondary research and key informants, we are limited in who and how we sample.
 In other words, any insights from this research cannot be established as broader, representative patterns.
 They can only be interpreted as localized events.
 For example, if we hear that several Veterans are using the Medallia feedback button, we cannot assume that it is representative of all disabled Veterans, but we can conclude that some Veterans are using it and fund more time into investigating it further.

+Furthermore, this research critically _does not_ include caretakers and family members of disabled Veterans (who may have disabilities themselves).
+As we note in our next steps, we strongly recommend including them in future iterations of this research.

 > [Read more on risk, assumptions, and constraints of this study here.](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/teams/shared-support/accessibility/research/2022-feedback/a11y-feedback-research-findings.md#constraints-assumptions-and-risks) We further break down risk for each method used in the full details below.

 ### Inaccessibility of online digital feedback mechanisms may be preventing some disabled Veterans from using them